RaviTeja110820/aws/git/Readme.md

 $ git diff                         # to see the exact changes
 $ git log                          # to see the commits
 $ git reset --hard commit_id       # versoinig- going back to previous commit
+$ git log --oneline                # to see previous commits
+$ git checkout commit_id           # to go to that version
 ```

 > master , Feature Branch, Release Branch